 Best Built-In: Panasonic Genius Sensor 1200W Built-In Microwave Oven

 The Panasonic Genius Sensor microwave is not only a great built-in, but it can also function as a countertop model.
-At 1.2 cubic feet and 1200 watts, this versatile microwave has a capacity large enough for most families.
+With a 13.4-inch glass turntable, this versatile microwave has a capacity large enough for most families.

 With 10 power levels, Panasonic engineered this to not just reheat, but to cook food as well.
 It can braise, poach, and steam far faster than traditional methods.
 The Genius Sensor button automatically determines the best time for both cooking and defrosting.
 And if you must defrost quickly, you’ll really appreciate the Turbo Defrost button.
 It’s done with Inverter technology, which heats food evenly (no cold spots!).